Fall 2017 Fellow

-Reclaiming My Voice (title inspired by the inimitable Maxine Waters) is a series of songwriting and performance workshops in New York for young people of color with limited access to arts education.
+Co-written is a series of songwriting and performance workshops in New York for young people of color with limited access to arts education.
 Throughout the workshops, participants will learn how to write and perform original songs, and have the opportunity to collaborate with local musicians to record those songs and elevate them to a professional level.
 The aim is for the songwriters to first realize their capacity as artists, and then experience their words echoing out into a community, taking on different forms and meanings.
 The project challenges ideas of authorship and product in a hyper-consumerist market, treading the line of acknowledgement versus exploitation.

 The goals are:

 1.)
 To engage the youth in reclaiming their social agency by applying songwriting and performance skills as a rehearsal for real life problem solving and goal setting

 2.)
 To acknowledge them as creators worthy of being heard and produced

 3.)
 To leave them with knowledge, resources and confidence to continue their practice on their own